What is Reflex Sympathetic Dystrophy Syndrome (RSD)?

 The nerves affected by reflex sympathetic dystrophy syndrome are located either side of the spinal cord and are responsible for certain bodily functions, such as opening and closing blood vessels.

 This condition tends to affect hands and feet, although it can also affect arms and legs.

-This can greatly vary, it is thought that in young people disease prognosis is better.
-In some cases, despite treatment, the person affected will still have pain and disability.
+The prognosis can greatly vary.
+It is thought that in young people, the disease prognosis is better.
+In some cases, despite treatment, the person affected will still experience pain and disability.

-If treatment is started early, it is believed that the condition can be halted, although not enough information is known about the disease progress.
+If treatment is started early, the condition can be halted, although not enough information is known about the disease progress.

-The most defining symptom of reflex sympathetic dystrophy is severe and long lasting pain, it can sometimes be chronic, which affects the sufferers’ life and ability to rest.
+The most defining symptom of reflex sympathetic dystrophy syndrome is severe and long lasting pain.Iit can sometimes be chronic, which affects the person’s life and ability to rest.
 Sometimes the pain is described as a feeling of pressure, tingling, or even burning on the affected area.